townofchapelhill/building-permit-automation/README.md

 # building-permit-automation
-## Scripts to automate and enhance the LAMA query dataset for current building permits
+## Scripts to automate and enhance the LAMA query dataset for building permits

 ### Purpose
 Create a workflow to add 2d geographic data to the permits file